 The FCA definition of credit risks relates to a firm’s proprietary holdings.
 The firm does not invest on its own account, and credit risk is therefore not a consideration for Pillar 1.
 There is a potential credit risk arising from the failure of debtors to pay the firm promptly and this is considered under Pillar 2.
 For the firm’s discretionary service and advisory service, the firm is able to deduct payments on a monthly basis from the value of assets under its control.
 A minority of financial planning business is paid from the product provider.
 As these firms are, in themselves, FCA regulated entities with mostly strong balance sheets and their own ICAAP document in place, the risk of default is low.
 The firm does not consider that additional capital is required in order to mitigate this risk.

 The FCA definition of market risks relates to a firm’s proprietary holdings.
 The firm does not invest on its own account, and credit risk is therefore not a consideration for Pillar 1.
 The market value of client portfolios may have an effect on revenue stream and this is considered under Pillar 2.
-For the firm’s discretionary service and advisory service, revenues are correlated to market values and a prolonged or sharp downturn on markets would materially affect the business.
-The management team are aware of this and are actively looking for new business streams, reviewing our current charging structure and reducing business costs.
-Ultimately, if these conditions persisted and our capital depleted, our holding company would inject fresh capital to the business.
+For the firm’s advisory service, revenues are correlated to market values and a prolonged or sharp downturn on markets would materially affect the business.
+The management team is aware of this and is actively looking for new business streams, reviewing our current charging structure, and reducing business costs.
+Ultimately, if these conditions persisted and our capital depleted, our holding company would inject fresh capital into the business.

 The firm operates segregation of its duties to the best of its ability given the size of the headcount.
 The firm has external auditors and also employs the services of a compliance consultant.
 There is regular dialogue between all staff in the open plan office and any issues are brought to management’s attention as appropriate.
 The firm’s operational affairs are managed in a professional and appropriate manner given the size and nature of its business.
 As such, the firm is of the view that the internal operational risk is at an acceptable level and should not give rise to any additional ICAAP capital requirement.